 Professor Wen is the director of the College Foreign Language Division at Hebei University in China.
 His specialties include applied linguistics and American culture.
 Professor Wen is also a member of the higher Education Foreign Language Advisory Committee of the Department of Education in China.

 Haiyan Wang 王海燕: Mandarin Instructor

 Mr. Gang Wang holds a Master's degree of Chinese language and literature from Hebei University, the partner university of Xavier University of Louisiana Confucius Institute.
 Mr. Wang has been a Chinese language instructor in the College of International Exchange and Education at Hebei University since 2005.
 Mr. Wang has also taught Mandarin to non-Chinese speaking students in Mongolia and Russia and brings rich Chinese language teaching experience to Xavier.

 Shu Peng 彭姝: Administrative Specialist

 Ms. Peng holds an M.S. in Communications from the University of Louisiana at Lafayette, and an M.A. in applied linguistics from Beijing University of Aeronautics and Astronautics.
-Prior to become the administrative specialist of the CI, Ms. Peng was an adjunct Mandarin instructor at Xavier University, the first Mandarin instructor of the CI.
+Prior to becoming the administrative specialist of the CI, Ms. Peng was an adjunct Mandarin instructor at Xavier University, the first Mandarin instructor of the CI.
 She brings a wealth of language and communication skills to the Confucius Institute.